daviddarnes/david.darn.es/_posts/2020-02-23-minimum-viable-analytics.md

 ![Netlify Analytics panel showing a list of URLs to non-existent WordPress files](/images/minimum-viable-analytics/netlify-analytics-not-found.png)

 Interestingly, I posted a similar shot to above on Twitter and I was told that in the last couple of hours a serious vulnerability had been found in a WordPress plugin and [over 200,000 sites were at risk](https://twitter.com/ajeet_online/status/1229546973599977475).
 I've enabled this feature on a couple of my sites and I'll be using it to track some stats and hopefully action on them.
-It's a nice in-between the complexity of Google Analytics and the very high-level of Cloudflare Analytics.
+It's a nice in-between the complexity shown in Google Analytics and the very high-level view in Cloudflare Analytics.

 ## Google Search Console

-Despite my negative opinion of Google Analytics, Google still does provide some useful tooling that can help with improving SEO and provide website stats.
-[Google Search Console](https://search.google.com/search-console/about) is Webmaster tools, if you used it in the past, and shares crawling info on your own websites.
+Despite my negative opinion of Google Analytics, Google still does provide some useful tooling for SEO and Analytics.
+[Google Search Console](https://search.google.com/search-console/about) is Webmaster tools, if you used it in the past, and shares crawling info on your own sites.
 Rather than adding JavaScript, Search Console can be enabled by [adding a TXT record to your domain records](https://support.google.com/webmasters/answer/9008080#domain_name_verification).
 Again this is unobtrusive to your audience and only gives you information that Google has already captured when they crawl your site or when people use Google to find your site.

 ![Search Console](/images/minimum-viable-analytics/search-console.png)